-Writers and authors may create advertisements, blogs, product descriptions, web pages, eBooks, print books, or any other digital or print material.
-Many writers work for companies or marketing agencies.
-A few authors write scripts or screenplays for television and film producers.
+Writers and authors may create advertisements, blogs, product descriptions, web pages, e-books, print books, or any other form of digital or print material.
+Many writers work for companies or marketing agencies, while some authors write scripts or screenplays for television and film producers.

 - Technical Writers

-Technical writers help distill complex or technical information into instructional manuals, journal articles, how-to guides, online videos, or other educational pieces.
+Technical writers help distill complex or technical information into easily digestible forms for instructional manuals, journal articles, how-to guides, online videos, and other educational pieces.
 Technical writers may facilitate communication among engineers, developers, and product designers, or they may help a company explain its products to the public.
 These professionals often hold degrees in communication, technical communication, or science writing.

-What Else Can I Expect From a Master's in Communication Program?
+What to Expect in a Master's in Communication Program

 Some communication master's programs are general in their scope and provide students with a broad overview of communication theories, strategies, and practices.
 Other schools offer students a chance to concentrate in one area to prepare for specialized work in the field.
 The concentrations listed below serve as general examples, though specifics vary from school to school.

 Concentrations Offered for a Master's Degree in Communication